european-modelling-hubs/RespiCompass/round1_2425_covid.md

 ### Shared Assumptions
 List of shared assumptions:
 - Vaccine-induced immunity wanes at specific rates as outlined in the scenario axes
-- Vaccination coverage in 60+ as outlined in the scenario axes
+- Vaccination coverage in 60+ age group as outlined in the scenario axes
 - Teams should maintain vaccination coverage in other age groups at the same levels as the 2023/2024 winter season
 - VE against infection of 50% few days after inoculation, (combined) VE against hospitalisation few days after inoculation of 75%
 - No additional impact of reduced protection due to the emergence of immune escape variants